 When you look at the picture, a question might creep into your mind: Why is there a Catholic cathedral on top of the world’s largest ancient pyramid?
 Well, when Spaniards came to Mexico, they apparently thought: Look, a pagan building!
 Let’s destroy it!
 What a great idea!
 And they covered the pyramid with soil and built a cathedral on top.
 (Actually, most of the ancient Mexican buildings were christianized by the Spanish after they arrived in the 16th century.
 But that’s another story.)

 The archeological site in Cholula offers plenty of interesting activities: not only the pyramid and the cathedral, but also ruins, tunnels, a museum, several churches, festivals… Deciding what to do depends on how much time you have.
 For your own sake, I hope you have a lot.
+If you’re interested in these kinds of monuments, you might also want to read about the 7 Best Aztec Ruins in Mexico.

 - Address: Calle 14 Pte.
 S/N, San Miguel, Zona Arqueológica San Andrés Cholula, 72760 San Andrés Cholula, Pue., Mexico